-A majority of the 656-foot (200-meter) merged buffer areas were located on private property that biologists did not have access to.
-Surveys of the 656-foot (200-meter) buffer were therefore primarily limited to public access roads.
+A majority of the 656-foot (200-meter) merged buffer areas were located on private property to which biologists did not have access.
+Surveys of the 656-foot (200-meter) buffer were, therefore, primarily limited to public access roads.
 Biologists used binoculars and spotting scopes to survey areas of private property without access.